VAT For Charities

-Calculating VAT can be an incredibly complicated process for charitable organisations.
-Therefore, it is no surprise that mistakes are commonly made among charities that fail to recognise they are applicable to many of the same rules as regular businesses.
+Calculating VAT can be a complicated process for charitable organisations.
+Therefore, it is no surprise that mistakes are commonly made among charities that fail to recognise they are subject to many of the same rules as regular businesses.

-At The VAT People, we have years of experience in helping charities to navigate the complicated VAT process, including providing information on reliefs, and are on hand to help with any aspect of this complicated area.
-We can provide checklists, technical updates and seminars relating to this topic, helping you to avoid sanctions from HMRC.
+At The VAT People, we have years of experience in helping charities understand their VAT liabilities, VAT reliefs they're entitled to and the potential recovery of input VAT.
+Our highly experienced team of VAT specialists is on hand to help with any aspect of this complicated area.
+We can provide checklists, technical updates and seminars relating to this topic, helping you to avoid sanctions and potential legal repercussions from HMRC.

 Watch our video to find out more VAT advice for Charities